-Requesting a copy of your own health record
+Obtaining a copy of your own health record

-Obtaining a copy of your health record or the health record of another individual
+Obtaining the health record of another individual

-- The individual's (patient's) guardian of the person or guardian of property
+- The individual's guardian

 - The individual's attorney

 - The individual's spouse or partner